Do You Make Decent Money, but Can't Cover Your Bills?

 There are a few things that you may want to consider to see where your money is going.
 Finding the problem can help you create a plan to get control of your money.

 If it is, you are likely struggling to save and meet your other expenses.
 You need to consider if you are willing to make the sacrifices necessary to keep your home.
 This may mean barely making ends meet while you work on bringing down the equity so you can refinance to a more affordable payment or until you get a significant raise.
 If it is too much, you may need to sell and buy something more affordable.

-If you are paying more than thirty percent of your income toward debt each month, you are in danger of defaulting, and it can seriously affect the rest of your budget.
+If you are paying more than 30% of your income toward debt each month, you are in danger of default, and it can seriously affect the rest of your budget.
 In this situation, you need to work quickly to bring the payments down and to get out of debt as quickly as possible.
 It may mean drastically cutting your lifestyle or taking on a second job to get things under control.

 When you look at things on paper, everything works out.
 You have enough to cover your basic needs, and money left over to buy some of the things you want.
 But somehow in the middle of the month, you are left with no money at all.
 You struggle at the end of the month to put food on the table and cover other expenses.

 If you think you make enough to cover everything, but you have never written down a budget then you may not even be able to tell what your problem actually is.
 Take the time today to write down a budget, and see where your money is actually going.
 Once you have written it down, you will need to track your expenses and stop spending when you have reached your limits.

 Another thing to take into consideration is whether or not you are having the right amount withheld when you file your taxes.
 If you have a mortgage or if you have children, you may be able to claim more and get more money with each paycheck.
 An easy way to check your withholdings is by using the IRS withholdings calculator.
 You should do this when your income or spending situation changes.